Skip to main content

 • “The story, characters, and animation are all well done, with vibrant art and cool designs that add personality to the game.”

-• “The voice acting is wonderful, it feels incredibly high quality and definitely adds more to your experience and shows the passion through the developers' end to make this project a success, what's even more surprising is how they have actual animations as cutscenes during each episode as their way of storytelling, an underutilized way of world-building in many anime games that I am very happy to see here.”
+• “The voice acting is wonderful, it feels incredibly high quality and definitely adds more to your experience.
+What's even more surprising is how they have actual animations as cutscenes during each episode as their way of storytelling, an underutilized way of world-building in many anime games that I am very happy to see here.”

 • “There’s minimal progression to speak of — no sprawling story, no evolving mechanics, no deep customization system — so long-term engagement relies almost entirely on whether the player finds the gameplay loop addictive or the presentation amusing.”